christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 autonomous amalgam of code, data, and hardware that was capable of generating original and unique artworks.
 He formulated elaborate rules for painting the limbs of a figure, the branches of a tree, the walls of a room.
-While Cohen gave AARON a blank canvas, this otherwise neutral background managed to hide the artist's soul in plain sight.
+While Cohen gave AARON a *blank* canvas, this otherwise neutral background simply hides the artist's soul in plain sight.

 <!-- the most elementary but necessary subjects -->